 While some NYC charter schools start up to two weeks earlier, BUGS has historically begun at most one week prior to Labor Day.
 All other major breaks and holidays are consistent with the NYC Department of Education (DOE) calendar and maintained year-over-year to minimize disruption for families.

 • Other options considered have been longer class periods, a longer school day, and extending into the Month of July.
-Longer class periods and a longer school day were not effective for our students, teachers and families.
+A longer school day was not effective for our students, teachers and families.
 Extending the school year into July was also not favorable to many due to the impact it would have on students and families plans for summer camps, summer vacations, or summer school where necessary.
 Altering other scheduled breaks presents similar challenges for families whose children attend Department of Education (DOE) schools, as this would result in differing recess schedules (Mid-Winter Recess, Spring Break).

 • Yes.
 To avoid unnecessary disruption for our families, BUGS aligns its major school breaks and holidays with the NYC Department of Education calendar.
 Our extended instructional time is gained primarily at the start of the year.